 Wairoa District Council offers an extensive online mapping service, which can be used to find cemetery information.

-You can search by name by using the name search at the bottom of the page.
+You can search by name by using the name search at the top right of the page.

 Scattering or burying ashes is often an act of remembrance – you might choose a place that meant something special to the person or their family, or you may be carrying out their wishes.